null1024/Pico-Game-Controller-cheap/README.md

 - remember last used mode/switch modes while on
 - sdvx all button config? this wouldn't need anything fancy, just mapping two digital buttons to the analog axis reported
 - no idea if I'm going to actually support LED lights because I don't have them
-- maybe allow rotary input again? eg, to have a cheap knob to use when selecting songs?
+- way to toggle turntable speed? (might move this to the planned feature list)
-- way to toggle turntable speed?
+- settings key to configure controller options
-- actual CAD files if you wanted to get things laser cut
+- full CAD files if you wanted to get things laser cut

 doesn't work:

-- LEDs don't work because I don't have them to test with at all
+- LEDs don't work because I don't have any available to test with
-- support for rotary encoders is entirely non-functional
+- support for rotary encoders was removed

 # Installation